c42f/Gameoji/README.md

-# Gamoji - an emoji-based terminal game in Julia
+# Gameoji - an emoji-based terminal game in Julia

 A silly little emoji game for my children 😃